top of page

 Find all the departments located in the Towner County Courthouse along with the county.
 Home > Departments Departments Auditor Court Emergency Manager Extension Facilities Highway Planning, Zoning + Permits Public Health Recorder Sheriff Social Services Soil Conservation States Attorney Superintendent of Schools Tax Equalization Treasurer Veterans

-• Towner County Courthouse | Elections
+• Towner County Courthouse | WIC

-• Towner County Courthouse | Tobacco Prevention Program
+• Towner County Courthouse | Auditor

-• Towner County Courthouse | Soil Conservation
+• Towner County Courthouse | Court

 • Victim Witness Program | Tccountysite1

 Towner County Victim Witness Assistance Program Contact Us: Phone Number: (701)968-4340 Ext.
-2010 Mailing Address: PO Box 723 Cando, ND 58324 Physical Address: Towner County Courthouse 315 2nd Street Cando, ND 58324 About The Towner County Victim/Witness Program helps victims of crime rebuild their lives and overcome the physical and emotional consequences of a crime.
+2010 Mailing Address: PO Box 723 Cando, ND 58324 Physical Address: Towner County Courthouse 315 2nd Street Cando, ND 58324 Family Crisis Center Services for Victims of Domestic and Sexual Violence Toll Free Crisis Line: 1-800-398-1098 Po Box 371 Bottineau ND 58318 701-228-2028 About The Towner County Victim/Witness Program helps victims of crime rebuild their lives and overcome the physical and emotional consequences of a crime.
 The goal of this program is to improve the treatment of victims and witnesses of crime by providing them with the services necessary to assist their recovery from a criminal act and to support them as they move through the criminal justice system.
 Anyone that is a victim of a crime that is being prosecuted by the State's Attorney's Office has a right to victim services.
 Services Provided General information about the criminal justice system Notification of court hearings Information related to the availability of crime victims compensation, witness fees, and restitution Orientation to the courtroom Accompaniment to court, if necessary Information on available protective services Referrals to public and/or private helping agencies Victim Rights To be informed as to the status of the investigation To be informed as to criminal charges filed To be informed of the defendant's pretrial status To be provided a safe waiting area during trial To receive notice as to victims' and witnesses' participation in court proceedings To submit a Victim Impact Statement To receive information about available services To be informed of the procedures for receiving any witness fees to which they are entitled by law To have property returned that was taken as evidence To be present throughout trial To be informed of rights to a prompt disposition of the case To receive notice as to scheduling and cancellations of hearings To be consulted on any potential plea agreement To be advised of any verdict To receive prompt notice of defendant's release from custody Helpful Terminology Bond Hearing This is the first time the defendant appears in front of the Judge.
 The Judge will set a bail amount and full conditions of bond, typically including a no contact with a victim.
 Change of Plea/Sentencing Hearing In felony cases, this hearing is scheduled when the defendant decides to change his/her plea to guilty.
 At this hearing, a victim has the right to submit a Victim Impact Statement.
 These statements are important for the Judge to recognize all of the ways the crime has affected the victim.
 Initial Appearance This hearing occurs in misdemeanor cases only.
 At this hearing, the defendant will plead guilty or not guilty.
 If the defendant pleads not guilty, the court will schedule a Pretrial Conference.
 If a guilty plea is entered, the Judge will immediately sentence the defendant.
 Plea Agreement The defendant accepting a plea agreement means to settle a case without a trial.
 Preliminary Hearing This hearing occurs in felony cases only.
 Testimony is heard by the Judge.
 The prosecuting attorney must establish probable cause that a crime has been committed by the defendant.
 Trial Victims and witnesses may be required to testify at a trial.
 A trial may either be a Jury Trial or a Bench Trial, which is heard by a judge, not a jury.
 Resources All ND Victims The ALL ND Victims Help Tool provides legal information and resources that can be helpful to a victim of a crime.
 Crime Victims Compensation Program North Dakota offers compensation to crime victims who suffer physical or emotional injury.
 ND SAVIN ND SAVIN, North Dakota's Victim Notification Service, is a free, secure, and confidential way to access custody status and information about criminal cases.
 Marsy's Card A summary of victim rights in North Dakota

-• Towner County Courthouse | Treasurer
+• Towner County Courthouse | Recorder

 bottom of page